-Sassafras Mountain Trail to Table Rock Viewpoint is a 16.4 mile lightly trafficked out and back trail located near Sunset, South Carolina that features a waterfall and is good for all skill levels.
+Sassafras Mountain Trail to Table Rock Viewpoint is a 16.4 mile lightly trafficked out and back trail located near Sunset, South Carolina that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Beautiful view.
 A little challenging getting up to the trail parking area, but then again I drive a Jetta :D